ROCm/rccl-tests/README.md

 # RCCL Tests

+> [!CAUTION]
+> The rccl-tests repository is retired, please use the [ROCm/rocm-systems](https://github.com/ROCm/rocm-systems) repository

 These tests check both the performance and the correctness of RCCL operations.
 They can be compiled against [RCCL](https://github.com/ROCm/rccl).

 ## Build